ZetangForward/CSA-GEC/gector/README.md

 # CSA-Grammatical-Error-Correction
-This is the instruction for reproducing the score of GECToR model including BERT, RoBERTa and XLNet.
+This is the instruction for reproducing the performance of GECToR model including BERT, RoBERTa and XLNet with our **CSA** method.

 ## Environment Setup
-Place follow the original [paper](https://github.com/grammarly/gector) (GECToR) to setup the environment.
+Place follow the original paper [GECToR](https://github.com/grammarly/gector) to setup the environment.

 ## How to reproduce the results
 ### Resource